johnsonlab/OvSim/README.md

 ![2C](OvSim_Figures/2C.png)

+### hOvSim

 hOvSim is a "fork" of OvSim, really just R function settings tuned to reflect the human ovary's number of follicles and reproductive lifespan.
-Example output of hOvsim is found as follows:
+Example output of hOvsim is found as follows, where the daily fixed probability that each primordial follicle stays growth arrested (*phold*) = 0.9995, and the conditional probability that each growing follicle survives that day (*cond.pdub*) is 0.9:

 ![hOvSim](hOvSim_Figures/final_9995_90.jpg)